-Additionally, accounts are produced for the regions, sub-regions and local areas of the UK, as are satellite accounts which cover activities linked to the economy, but separate from the core accounts, most notably the environmental accounts.
+Additionally, accounts are produced for the regions, subregions and local areas of the UK, as are satellite accounts that cover activities linked to the economy but are separate from the core accounts, most notably the environmental accounts.

 The majority of the core accounts deal with transactions between the various sectors of the economy, such as:

 as well as transactions with the rest of the world.

 The national accounts are produced in line with international standards, most notably the European System of Accounts 2010 (ESA2010) that is enforced for all European Union (EU) member states through an EU regulation.
 ESA2010 is in turn consistent with the United Nations System of National Accounts 2008 (SNA08).